Monkey Beach Phi Phi Islands - Safety guide before you visit

 • Ask your guide about safe zones for monkey photography.

-• Don’t linger near sleeping monkeys—they're more likely to react defensively when startled.
+• Don’t linger near sleeping monkeys.
+They're more likely to react defensively when startled.

 • Consider visiting early in the day for fewer crowds and more relaxed wildlife behavior.